lolcommits/lolcommits-dotcom/README.md

 Sign up (for free) [here](http://lolcommits-dot-com.herokuapp.com) (via GitHub).
 From the top menu, click 'New Repo' (give your repository a name).
-Then click '[Account Info](http://lolcommits-dot-com.herokuapp.com/users/account)' to see the keys you'll need to configure the gem
+Then click '[Account Info](http://lolcommits-dot-com.herokuapp.com/users/account)' to see the keys you'll need to configure the gem.

 Then configure to enable and set these keys: